 Put on the clothes chosen for the outfit.
 Your hair should be pulled back under the beret or greased back.
 The beret should be perched at an angle over the ear with some hair showing on one side.

-Do not use real guns for these costumes, regardless of how realistic you want the look to be.
-Be sure not to point the toy gun at anyone, even if it's a toy.
+Do not use real guns for Bonnie and Clyde Halloween costumes, regardless of how realistic you want the look to be.
+Be sure not to point the toy gun at anyone, even though it's just a toy.

 Things You'll Need